petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/setting-up-clustering-in-liferay-cloud.md

-# Setting Up Clustering in DXP Cloud
+# Setting Up Clustering in Liferay Cloud

 This article outlines the steps necessary to configure clustering for your Liferay DXP instance in Liferay Cloud.